 You may think that above 20°C it's warm enough for your baby to lie in the pram comfortably with no cover on, but think twice

-- in the first weeks, your baby doesn't have the ability to regulate their body temperature
+- in the first weeks, your baby doesn't have the ability to regulate their body temperature - this can increase the risk of overheating, but also your baby becoming too cold

 - your baby was used to being protected and warm inside the bump for 9 months at a much higher temperature